 International students are required by the conditions of their student visa and by the Code of Practice for the Pastoral Care of International Students to have appropriate and comprehensive medical and travel insurance while studying in New Zealand.
-We recommend the Southern Cross International Student Insurance policy, and can arrange cover for you for the duration of your visa.
-For more details, check out Southern Cross.
-Yoobee Colleges staff may assist with making claims or pointing you in the right direction for seeking medical treatment in New Zealand.
+We recommend the Studentsafe medical and travel Insurance, and can arrange cover for you for the duration of your visa.
+For more details, check out Studentsafe.
+Yoobee College of Creative Innovation staff may assist with making claims or pointing you in the right direction for seeking medical treatment in New Zealand.

 For those of you who complete your studies and transition onto a work visa, you can take out a Workersafe policy here.

 All Yoobee College of Creative Innovation campuses have an employment adviser who delivers employment skills workshops, assists you with creating a Kiwi-style CV and can use connections with the design industry to discuss job availability with you.
 Student support staff can assist with getting an IRD (New Zealand tax) number.
 Many students start off working part-time in non-design jobs during their studies until they have the skills needed for design work.
 Advanced students may find themselves stepping straight into design industry work while studying.
 Key advantages for making this happen include having a fantastic portfolio or showreel, and good English communication skills.